cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 terraform init
 ```

-3. Change the version of the application in `aws/ecs/main.tf`.
-Refer to https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/changelog.html for the list of currently available versions.
-You can also change the AWS region in which the resources will be created.

-4. (Optionally) Create a `terraform.tfvars` file in `aws/ecs` folder with the following variables:
+3. (Optionally) Create a `terraform.tfvars` file in `aws/ecs` folder with the following variables:
 ```
+image_version = ""
 license_key = ""
 docker_token = ""
 environments_management_secret_key = ""
 ```

 Note:
+- The `image_version` property should be set to the version of CKEditor Collaboration Server On-Premises image that you want to run.
+3. CRefer to https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/changelog.html for the list of currently available versions.
-- The `license_key` can be found in [CKEditor Ecosystem Dashboard](https://dashboard.ckeditor.com/) in your CKEditor Collaboration Server On-Premises subscription page.
+- The `license_key` property can be found in [CKEditor Ecosystem Dashboard](https://dashboard.ckeditor.com/) in your CKEditor Collaboration Server On-Premises subscription page.
-- The `docker_token` can be found in the CKEditor Ecosystem Dashboard in your CKEditor Collaboration Server On-Premises subscription page in the *Download token* section.
+- The `docker_token` property can be found in the CKEditor Ecosystem Dashboard in your CKEditor Collaboration Server On-Premises subscription page in the *Download token* section.
 If you do not see any tokens, you can create them with the *Create new token* button.
-- The `environments_management_secret_key` is your password, which is used to access the Collaboration Server On-Premises [management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)
+- The `environments_management_secret_key` property is your password, which is used to access the Collaboration Server On-Premises [management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

+4. You can change the AWS region in which the resources will be created in `aws/ecs/main.tf`.
+Refer to the `aws/ecs/cs-on-premises/variables.tf` file to see which properties of the application can be optionally configured in the module.

 5. Create all required resources:
 ```